lewisoutdoorllc/work-day-planner/README.md

 ## Credits

-Thanks for all the help from Kip, other classmates, Nick, and Carlos on this little venture for making this happen..
+Thanks for all the help from Kip, Nick, Carlos, and Howard on this little venture for making this happen..
 Always fun!!
 Cheers..

 //  Links that helped get to the proper conclusion for providing the solutions to our users requirements..

+Kip, Nick, Carlos, and Howard

 ## License